Obesity - Causes and Consequences

-Obesity means being extremely overweight and carrying too much body fat i.e. with a Body Mass Index (BMI) of over 30.
+Obesity means being extremely overweight and carrying too much body fat i.e. with a Body Mass Index (BMI calculator) of over 30.
 BMI is calculated by comparing your weight and your height.

 A BMI of between 20 and 25 is considered healthy.
 BMIs between 25 and 30 are considered overweight and BMIs between 30 and 39.9 obese.
 This is a useful rough guide, although the BMI calculation can’t distinguish between excessive fat or simply being muscular.

 You can also use this NHS chart to compare your weight against your height.
 Simply step on the scales and check how you compare.

 How is obesity caused?

 The main cause of obesity is often described as eating too much while not getting enough exercise. regularly consuming more calories than we burn off.
 As we report elsewhere on the website, exercise has many health benefits and can help manage weight.